 5 facts about illegal immigration in the U.S.

 The number of unauthorized immigrants in the U.S. has stabilized in recent years after decades of rapid growth.
-But there have been shifts in the states where unauthorized immigrants live and the countries where they were born.
+But the origin countries of unauthorized immigrants have shifted, with the number from Mexico declining since 2009 and the number from elsewhere rising, according to the latest Pew Research Center estimates.

 Here are five facts about the unauthorized immigrant population in the U.S.

-1There were 11.3 million unauthorized immigrants in the U.S. in 2014.
-The population has remained essentially stable for five years, and currently makes up 3.5% of the nation’s population.
+1There were 11.1 million unauthorized immigrants in the U.S. in 2014, a total unchanged from 2009 and accounting for 3.5% of the nation’s population.
 The number of unauthorized immigrants peaked in 2007 at 12.2 million, when this group was 4% of the U.S. population.

-Note: This is an update of a post originally published on Nov.
-18, 2014.
+Note: This post was originally published on Nov.
+18, 2014, and has been updated.